Invest in North Korea: money pit or golden opportunity? - Journal du Cameroun

 The moves are reminiscent of China’s “reform and opening” under Deng Xiaoping, which propelled the country from a basketcase to the world’s second-largest economy.

-Foreign firms are beginning to make inquiries in response, says Michael Spavor of Paektu Consulting, who has been working with the country for 20 years.
+Foreign firms have also begun to make inquiries since Pyongyang’s recent diplomatic thaw, says Michael Spavor of Paektu Consulting, who has been working with the country for 20 years.

 “Our organisation has had much interest recently from investors interested in market research as well as face-to-face matchmaking with potential DPRK ministries and future partners,” he told AFP, using the official acronym for North Korea.